Gaurav-V7/mediax_plugin/README.md

 A flutter plugin for Android and iOS for media playback either Audio or Video.

+**Android**: The plugin leverages ExoPlayer, a powerful and flexible media player for Android, to handle media playback.

+**iOS**: The plugin uses AVPlayer, Apple's native media player, to deliver smooth and efficient media playback on iOS devices.

 ## Internet Permission Access

 To enable network file/stream playback, you need to follow the requirements below: